 Phone - (516) 465-4075

-Below are the rules to all Garden City Recreational Facilities.
-If there are any questions concerning this matter please call the Recreation Administrative Office at (516) 465-4075
+Below are the rules and regulations which govern all Garden City Recreational Facilities.
+If there are any questions concerning these rules, please call the Recreation Administrative Office at (516) 465-4075

 Section 1.
 The use of Village parks, playgrounds, athletic fields and recreational facilities are governed by the following rules and regulations.